 Marasusa Beach, Tropea, Calabria

-Tropea, the most famous region of Calabria, is home to some of Italy’s most stunning beaches including Marasusa Beach.
+Tropea, the most famous region of Calabria, is home to some of Italy’s most stunning beaches.
+This includes the above pictured Marasusa Beach.
 Find some shade in the ancient structure of Santa Maria dell’Isola or make your way down the cliff side to the white sand beaches.

-Venture off the coastline to witness the eruptions of Mount Stromboli and watch the dolphins swim in the wake of your boat.
+Venture off the coastline via boat to witness the eruptions of Mount Stromboli.
+As a bonus you can sometimes watch the dolphins swim in the wake of your boat.